 In this tutorial, we will show you how to install and configuration CachetHQ on Ubuntu 16.04 LTS.
-For those of you who didn’t know, CachetHQ makes it simple to create a status page for your application, service or network and it’s based on Laravel framework.
+For those of you who didn’t know, CachetHQ makes it simple to create a status page for your application, service, or network and it’s based on the Laravel framework.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘